 - Missing or defective lights– Accidents can happen when proper lighting is not used.
 These types of equipment failure can refer to faulty or dim taillights, headlights or side safety lights.
 Drivers rely on a trucks lighting to avoid crashing.
 When the proper lighting is not present, accidents can result.

 - Tire Failures– These types of equipment failures can include tire tread separation or blowouts.
 Tire failure is often the result of retreads and/or not properly inspecting the tires.

 - Missing or defective mirrors– Due to the large size of the trucks, truck drivers use particular mirrors to view other vehicles along the side of their truck.

 Oklahoma Truck Accident Attorneys

-For more information on truck defect and equipment failure, complete the Free Case Evaluation form to the right for immediate attention.
+For more information on truck defect and equipment failure, complete a Free Case Evaluation form for immediate attention.